Willow Grove, Texas

 Willow Grove is an unincorporated area and census-designated place (CDP) in McLennan County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

 It is in the central part of the county, on the southwest side of Texas State Highway 6.
 It is 6 mi northwest of Woodway and 11 mi west of downtown Waco.

+Demographics

+first appeared as a census designated place in the 2020 U.S. census.